 To ensure your plan can accommodate current and anticipated filing needs, you’ll need to calculate your capacity based on existing files and predicted inflow.
 Your records management consultant should be able to help you with this.

-What is the nature of your workflows?
+What is the nature of your information workflows?

 Analyzing which people in your organization are creating and using the files, where these users are located, and how often they are accessing the files, will help determine the most appropriate location and design of your filing system.